thoughtspot/thoughtspot.github.io/_admin/worksheets/worksheet-export.md

    ![Upload the Worksheet]({{ site.baseurl }}/images/worksheet-update-upload.png "Upload the Worksheet")

-8. If you constructed the Worksheet file correctly, the **Upload Worksheet** interface displays an *Upload successfull* message.
+8. If you constructed the Worksheet file correctly, the **Upload Worksheet** interface displays an *Upload successful* message.

 9. To examine the updated Worksheet, click **Go to Worksheet**.